Course TypeElectrical, Technical Skills

 - Introduction to Thermal Imaging

-Following completion of this course, we recommend skills learnt are practised in the workplace until a proficient standard is achieved.
+commend skills learnt are practiced in the workplace until a proficient standard is achieved.
 Candidates can then be signed-off as competent to carry out the prescribed tasks.

 What are the benefits?